• Skip to primary navigation

 • M&M's candies - M&M's can be substituted with Reese's Pieces or chocolate chips if desired.

-Stir frequently - Stir the butter frequently as it begins to brown.
+Stir butter frequently - Stir the butter frequently as it begins to brown.
 This helps scrape up browned bits on the bottom to prevent burning.

 Cook until golden brown, not black - Once the butter looks golden brown with a good amount of brown flecks, remove the butter from the heat.
 It shouldn't look dark or black.